wp-plugins/5mincom-video-suggestions/readme.txt

 4. The AOL On Network Video Plugin Search Results screen
 5. The AOL On Network Video Plugin Search Results (list view) with lightbox
 6. The AOL On Network Video Plugin Search Results (list view) with mouseover popup information
+7. The AOL On Network Video Plugin Search Results extended Filter and Sort options

 == Changelog ==